clojars/clojure-gsoc-2017/README.md

 We can coordinate participation here, on the [#gsoc channel][slack-gsoc] in the [Clojurians slack][slack], or on the [Clojure mailing list][clojure-ml].

+## Getting ready for 2017

+The window for open source org applications is now open through 9 Feb 2017 at 17:00 UTC!
+This means that right now is the time to:

+1. Fill out our [application](application.md) and [profile](profile.md)
+2. Recruit menotrs and flesh out our [project ideas page](project-ideas.md)

 ## Getting involved

 Interested in participating in Clojars' Google Summer of Code?